abemscac/pies-doc/docs/react/use-ref.md

 ## When to `useRef()`?

 In summary, `useRef()` is useful when you need to preserve a value between renders without causing the component to re-render.
-Functions are a common example of this.
+Functions and timers (the returned value of `setTimeout()` and `setInterval()`) are two common examples of this.